 The screenshot of the platform “home page” is shown above, and it collects (or ”scrapes” as the technologists say) data from some 300 publishers and websites all around the world.
 That includes public contracting authorities and also multi-national organisations like the World Bank.
 The focus at the moment is largely on the UK, with the US growing too.
 In time, Makgill wants to pick up more from all European countries, and he has already made a start on this.
 So at the moment, the site contains 73,766 live opportunities from 154 countries around the world.
 There are 1.3 million tenders in the database.

-Access is free, with subscribers getting a daily email to notify them of relevant oprprotuntiti9es.
+Access is free, with subscribers getting a daily email to notify them of relevant opportunities.
 In time, Makgill is looking to bring in paid services, mainly focused on the UK initially, this might include advance notice of contracts expiring, and broader information including spending data.

 It is interesting to look at the UK, where central government has set up Contracts Finder, which is supposed to contain tender opportunities from all round the public sector.
 But comparing the Open Opps data – number of contracts for instance – with Contracts Finder (CF), it is clear that not all contracting authorities are providing data to the “official “ site.
 “We think Contract Finder is missing around 60% of contract notifications”, says Makgill.

-That raises and interesting question actually; if Open Opps can work well by pulling data form lots of local sites, both collaborative and single entities, then in time might Contracts Finder be unnecessary?
+That raises and interesting question actually; if Open Opps can work well by pulling data from lots of local sites, both collaborative and single entities, then in time might Contracts Finder be unnecessary?
 As long as contracting authorities published somewhere publicly, that data could be picked up and made easily available by an Open Opps type site.
 Based on first impressions, we would also say that Open Opps is more user-friendly than CF too.

 The issue of language is interesting.
 Makgill believes that if you are interested in winning contracts in Finland, it is probably essential to have someone on board who speaks Finnish – seems reasonable.
 So he is not looking to translate material, but you can set up a search in the local language, which does of course assume you have some of that language knowledge.